Himolde-IBE151/Hangman/README.md

 ```python
 for i in range(10):
 ```
 ### Exercise: Input a string s.
-Print the all characters in s separated by 3 spaces.
+Print all the characters in s separated by 3 spaces.
 Hint: use a for loop

 ### Exercise: Verify if a character appears in a word.
 ### Input a word s and a character c.
 If the character appears in the word print("Found it!").
 Otherwise, print(Not found")
 Hint: use a for loop and search for c character by character in s

-### Exercise: Input a string s and a character c that appears in s.
+### Exercise: Input a string s and a character c.
 Print how many times c appears in s.
 Try to solve the problem by yourself.
 Then you can verify your answer [here](./counter.py)